-- 1 Remove the carriage assembly and move to one side. - 2 Loosen and remove hexagon bolt securing bottom cylinder from outer mast. - 3 Loosen and remove bolts and special washers securing lift cylinders to middle mast - Attach chains or sling to the inner and middle mast section at top crossmember.
-Using an overhead hoist, slowly raise the uprights high enough to clear lift cylinder. - S After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and tie them with ropes to the outer mast. - 5 Using the overhead hoist raise inner and middle masts.
-Place 4 inch block of wood under the free lift cylinder bracket of the inner mast then lower mast sections (this will create slack in the chains). - Remove retaining rings securing chain sheaves to sheave support brackets.
-While support chains, remove chain sheaves and let chains hang free.
-The upper outer and lower middle mast rollers and back up liners are now exposed. - Susing a pryer, remove load rollers from load bracket.
+- Remove the carriage assembly and move it to one side. - 2 Loosen and remove hexagon bolt securing bottom cylinder from outer mast. - 3 Loosen and remove band and special washers securing lift cylinders to middle mast.
+Remove the spring pin. - Attach chains or sling to the inner and middle mast section at top crossmember.
+Using an overhead hoist, slowly raise the mast high enough to clear lift cylinder. - S After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and then tie them with ropes to the outer mast. - 5 Using the overhead hoist raise inner and middle masts.
+Place 4 inches block of wood under the free lift cylinder bracket of the inner mast then lower mast sections to create slack in the chains. - Remove retaining rings securing chain sheaves to sheave support brackets. - While supporting chains, remove chain sheaves and let chains hang free.
+The upper outer and lower middle mast rollers and back up liners are now exposed. - (9) Using a player, remove load rollers from load bracket.
 Remove back up liners and shims. - Attach chains or sling to the middle mast section at top crossmember.
-Using an overhead hoist, slowly raise the middle mast until top and bottom rollers are exposed. - Using a player, remove load rollers from load roller bracket. - 1 Thoroughly clean, inspect and replace all worn or damaged parts. - 2 Reverse the above procedure to assemble.
+Using an overhead hoist, slowly raise the middle mast until top and bottom rollers are exposed.
+Using a prier, remove load rollers from load roller bracket. - 1 Thoroughly clean, inspect and replace all worn or damaged parts. - 2 Reverse the above procedure to reinstall.
 Refer to MAST LOAD ROLLER ADJUSTMENT paragraph.

-5) ELEVATING MAST
+5. ELEVATING MAST

-(1) Inner mast (V, VF mast)
+1) INNER MAST (V, VF MAST)

-- 1 After completing all necessary steps for load rollers and back up liner removal use an overhead hoist and sling or chain around upper crossmember of the inner mast section. - 2 Lift inner mast upright straight up and out of outer mast section. - 3 Replace and reverse above procedure to install.
+- 1 After completing all necessary steps for load rollers and back up liner removal use an overhead hoist to remove chain around upper crossmember of the inner mast section. - 2 Lift inner mast straight up and out of outer mast section. - 3 Replace and reverse above procedure to install.
 Make all necessary measurements and adjustments.

-(2) Inner and middle mast (TF mast)
+2) Inner and middle mast (TF mast)

-- 1 After completing all necessary steps for load rollers and back up liner removal.
-Remove rear chains and sheave support if not already done. - 2 Disconnect free lift cylinder hose.
-Drain hose into a suitable pan or container and cap hose. - 3 While supporting free lift cylinder assembly, remove bolts and washers securing cylinder to mast crossmember. - 4 Place a sling around free lift cylinder and attach to an overhead hoist.
-Slowly raise and move cylinder to one side. - 5 Attach chains or sling to the inner mast section at top crossmember.
-Using an overhead hoist slowly raise the upright straight up and out of middle mast section. - 6 Attach chains or sling to the middle mast section at top crossmember.
-Using an overhead hoist slowly raise the upright straight up and out of outer mast section. - Replace upright and reverse above procedure to install.
-Make all necessary measurements and adjustments.
+- 1 Follow all necessary steps for load rollers and back up liner removal.
+Remove rear chains and sheave support if not already done. - 2 Remove lift cylinder hose.
+Place hose into a suitable fan or container and close the hose cap. - 3 While supporting lift cylinder, remove bolts and washers securing cylinder to mast crossmember. - Place a sling around lift cylinder and attach to an overhead hoist Slowly raise and move cylinder to one side. - 5 Attach chains or sling to the inner mast section at top crossmember.
+Using an overhead hoist slowly raise the mast straight up and out of middle mast section. - 6 Attach chains or sling to the middle mast section at top crossmember.
+Using an overhead hoist slowly raise the mast straight up and out of outer mast section. - Replace mast and reverse above procedure to install Make all necessary measurements and adjustments.

-6) CHAIN
+6. CHAIN